sharetribe/flex-docs/src/docs/ftw-content/change-ui-texts/index.md

 included in the `en.json` file, namely _AboutPage_, _PrivacyPolicy_, and
 _TermsOfService_.
-The reason behind this is that these components only contain static content that is laid out in more of a document format so the translations for these texts can easily be changed and maintained in the component files themselves.
+The reason behind this is that these components only contain static content that is laid out in more of a document format so the copy for these texts can easily be changed and maintained in the component files themselves.

 More information about adding static content to the application can be found in the